 Things That you Should Never Do in Your Inca Trail Hike

 Planning to conquer the Inca Trail any time soon?
-If you want to do it properly, you should read it well
+If you want to do it properly, you should read the following article carefully.

-Don’t despair if it seems too hard: you will make it till the end and will feel a huge sense of achievement.
+Don’t despair if it seems too hard: you will make it to the end and will feel a huge sense of achievement.

 Don’t worry if you stink on the trail: everybody eventually will stink.
 You will sweat just like anybody else!

-Don’t expect to shower: Showers are out of the equation until day two, but don’t get too excited: they are only cold, freezing cold.
+Don’t expect to shower: Showers are out of the equation until day two, but don’t get too excited: these showers are only freezing cold.
 Do not shower unless you are ready to risk pneumonia.

 Don’t forget to have fun: this is a once in a lifetime experience, and you must fully enjoy it!